kararei/tp/docs/DeveloperGuide.md

 1. Travel Agent requests to add a new trip with details (trip name, accommodation, itinerary, date, customer names and notes).
 2. System validates the trip details.
 3. System adds the trip to the trip list.
-4. System displays a success message for adding the trip
+4. System displays a success message for adding the trip.

     Use case ends.